Unidata/netcdf-c/docs/filters.md

 _QuantizeBitRoundNumberOfSignificantBits = <NSB>
 ````
 The value NSD is the number of significant (decimal) digits  to keep.
-The value NSB is the number of significant bits  to keep.
+The value NSB is the number of bits to keep in the fraction part of an
+IEEE754 floating-point number.
+Note that NSB of QuantizeBitRound is the same as
+"number of explicit mantissa bits" (https://doi.org/10.5194/gmd-9-3199-2016) and same as
+the number of "keep-bits" (https://doi.org/10.5194/gmd-14-377-2021), but is not
+one less than the number of significant bunary figures:
+`_QuantizeBitRoundNumberOfSignificantBits = 0` means one significant binary figure,
+`_QuantizeBitRoundNumberOfSignificantBits = 1` means two significant binary figures etc.

 ## Distortions introduced by lossy filters